 Google spent a lot of effort to properly conduct this big change to their ad tool:

 Carefully analyzed user feedback and looked for the main user problems (complexity, unintuitive navigation, outdated design, and a user experience that was centered around the product and features rather than advertisers’ and marketers’ needs)

 Checked the ad tool market along with current design trends (Material Design at the time)

 Announced the Google Ads redesign and its approximate duration (12 to 18 months)

-Allowed users to switch between the old and new versions and report problems with the new interface
+Allowed users to switch between the old and new versions and report problems with the new redesign interface

 Gave users some time to get used to the new interface and then announced the date when Google would stop supporting the old version

-Wait for things to settle down
+…. but wait for things to settle down

 On the other hand, according to the redesign experiences of YouTube, Tumblr, and Medium, it’s common for users to hate a change right when it happens.
 Later, app reviews restore to normal.